yash2mehta/CDS_Streamlit/README.md

-# Streamlit App for lung cancer detection
+# Streamlit App for Skin cancer detection

-This repository holds the necessary code for a streamlit app that is used for lung cancer detection
+This repository holds the necessary code for a streamlit app that is used for skin cancer detection

 ## Dependencies needed to install